saiful-islam-niloy/age-of-villagers/README.md

 **!!
 This is draft !!**
+**More tickets are comming.
+This document may also change anytime until this message is removed**

 # Age of Villagers
 This repository is detail of a Design Patterns Assignment for SWE 17.